-I will do my best to explain these logically as possible without using terms such as manipulation, smart money, market makers, etc.
+I will do my best to explain these logically as possible without using manipulation, smart money, market makers, etc.

 These are often used to dramatize these concepts to make you believe that you are joining some elite club and know more than the guy sitting next to you.

 If you didn’t know by now, you as a retail trader, don’t impact the market.

 Matter the fact most of you that are trading forex are not even trading at the real market, but that’s a topic for another time.

 Those who really move the markets (Banks, funds, etc.) have more challenging times executing their positions than retail traders.

 That is simply because they can’t post their size into the books for anyone to see.

 They would get quickly front-run, and they also can’t just enter wherever they want due to the significant slippage.

 Because of these two issues, they need to execute their positions in areas with enough liquidity (resting orders) to meet counter-party for their trades.

 When price moves away from the supply or demand zone, large players cannot unload their whole positions at once.